parasuramivln/PDC-support-web/support-docs/docs/login/ssh_login.md

 ECDSA key fingerprint is MD5:8c:62:70:4c:b8:f2:c4:ab:14:43:b7:31:ba:c3:c9:52
 ```

-## Users which do not have a SUPR account
+## Users who do not have a SUPR account

 For users without SUPR account currently only Kerberos login is officially supported.
 If you are in SUPR, but your SUPR account is not properly linked to PDC, please contact PDC support ([support@pdc.kth.se](mailto:support@pdc.kth.se)).

 ## Configuring ssh keys and kerberos login

 It is possible to have both authentication methods enabled at the same time and use whichever one you prefer when connecting.

 If you have configured your **config** file according to instructions on the [SSH](configuration.md#ssh) page
 you need to add the following **before** your kerberos configuration in the config file.